BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/deploy.md

 ### Public chain node deployment

 #### Node program installation and configuration
+- Minimum configuration to run BCF program：

+   CPU: 2 cores (main frequency 3.0G+)+

+   Memory: 8G

+   Hard Disk: SSD 500G or above

+   System: CentOS 7.*

-In order to ensure that you can run the BFMeta PC node program-BCF smoothly, we recommend that you use the following configuration equipment:
+- we recommend that you use the following configuration equipment:

-   CPU: 16 cores (main frequency 3.0G+)
+   CPU: 8 cores (main frequency 3.0G+)+

    Memory: 16G

-   Hard Disk: SSD 1T or above
+   Hard Disk: SSD 2T or above

    System: CentOS 7.*

 - The installation and configuration steps of the node program and the upgrade service program are as follows: